This is the overview article in a three-part series.

 - Practice recovery.
 Run periodic drills so operators can execute the recovery steps under time pressure.

-- Data plane APIs: Services responsible for creating, updating, and invoking agents
+Agent Service deployments can encounter incidents that affect availability and data integrity in these components:- Data plane APIs: Services responsible for creating, updating, and invoking agents

 - Agent capability host: Per-project infrastructure that houses your agents